Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Estimation Methods

-Note that the outcome mechanism in equation \eqref{eqn:gformula} can take any appropriate functional form.
-These have traditionally been modeled using linearized parametric or semi-parametric models in the statistics literature.
-However, \eqref{eqn:gformula} applies to the true mechanism, which may or may not be a linearized model.
+Note that the outcome mechanism in equation \eqref{eqn:eyxformula} can take any appropriate functional form that can meet all relevant assumptions for causal identification.
+These have traditionally been linearized parametric or semi-parametric models in the statistics literature.
+However, equation \eqref{eqn:eyxformula} applies to the true mechanism, which may or may not be a linearized model.
 Hence, we can also use supervised learning methods that allow us to fit models focused on characterizing the relationship between $X$, the exposure of interest, and the outcome $Y$, while also flexibly accommodating non-exposure variables $\bm{W}$.
 Likewise holds for modeling the propensity of $X$.

 The decision tree method is one such non-parametric approach, that Athey and Imbens (2015) \cite{2015_athey_imbens} used to estimate a conditional ATE for a continuous outcome (specified as a difference between mean POs).
 Their tree-based approach can be used to estimate an APTE if conditional WSS holds (i.e., the outcomes are WSS conditional on the causes).
 WSS replaces the assumption of conditional independence (i.e., the outcomes are mutually independent conditional on the causes) needed for consistent effect estimation.
-Unlike linearized models that require prespecification of interaction terms, the tree-based method known as random forests (RF) is able to implicitly allow for multiple interactions between predictors in predicting the outcome; hence, its appeal.
+Unlike linearized models that require prespecification of interaction terms, the tree-based method known as random forests (RF) implicitly allows for multiple interactions between predictors in predicting the outcome.

 Following Athey and Imbens (2015) \cite{2015_athey_imbens}, we will take a Single Tree approach, and model the outcome as a function of both the exposure and other causes using RF.
 For comparison, their Two Trees approach for conducting feature selection (i.e., for non-exposure causes important for predicting potential outcomes) involves fitting separate outcome models for each exposure level.
 To model the exposure propensity, we will simply model the propensity directly (versus their more sophisticated Transformed Outcome Tree approach).